sanjeevai/Investigate_a_dataset/README.md

 Limitations of this data are also mentioned in the conclusion part.

 ### Metadata

+It contains information about 10,000 movies collected from The Movie Database(TMDb).

 - Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
 - There are some odd characters in the ‘cast’ column.
 They are not important because this columns will not be included in our analysis.
 - The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.

 ### Libraries